bolt-foundry/daily-vcs/docs/developing-on-replit.md

 To refresh after making a change, hit `cmd + enter` and it'll reload the server.

-### Commit changes using Git
+### Commit changes using Sapling

-Open the git pane using `cmd + k`.
-Add your changes, and leave a good commit message.
+Open VSCode by typing `bff commit` in your shell in replit.
+Allow any popups.
+You should see your changes reflected in the Interactive Smartlog.

+Select changes you want to commit, give the commit a name and short description, and hit `Commit and Submit`.

 #### Individual commits are "whole changes" bundled into one